FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 # Exercise 1

-Let's add an external JS file to our Project 2 directory, and include it in our `index.html` file for the project.
+Let's add an external JS file to our Project 1 directory, and include it in our `index.html` file for the project.

 To make sure you've done it correctly, `console.log()` any string in the JS file, and make sure that it shows up in the console when you open the HTML file in your browser window.

-We won't be adding any other JS to this file today, but will be later in the week when we learn about jQuery.

 ---